theimowski/master-thesis/docs/section-industry.md

 Its major motivation was to design a language that has Lisp-like syntax, embraces existing virtual machine platform (JVM) and allows to write code in functional style with emphasis on immutability and concurrency support.
 Clojure was made a fully open-source software so that it could be easier adopted by the community.

-Unlike previously enlisted languages, Clojure is dynamically typed.
+Unlike previously listed languages, Clojure is dynamically typed.
 The code is compiled on-the-fly to corresponding JVM byte-code, but is not type-checked before running, which does not guarantee type safety and can result in this class of run-time errors, which would not be otherwise possible in statically typed language.
 Dynamic typing in Clojure made it easier to incorporate macros feature into the language.
 Macro system in Clojure follows philosophy named "code-as-data", which enables to generate and manipulate arbitrary code dynamically.